Physics MCQ Quiz - Objective Question with Answer for Physics - Download Free PDF

 Physics Question 4 Detailed Solution

-The correct answer is Specific Gravity.
+The correct answer is 2) 1 and 2 only.

 Physics Question 5: